 What are the data security measures you can implement?

 - Make sure that data is stored, processed, or maintained by your organization or service provider in a specific geographic location without crossing borders (also called data residency).
-This reduces potential security gaps associated with such transfers.
+This reduces potential ETL security gaps associated with such transfers.

 - Establish proper access control mechanisms (RBAC) for your data pipelines

-- Ensure compliance with GDPR, CCPA, and financial industry-specific regulations like Sarbanes-Oxley Act (SOX).
+- Ensure compliance with GDPR, CCPA, and financial industry-specific regulations like the Sarbanes-Oxley Act (SOX).
 They ensure data anonymization, consent management, and secure data transfer.

 - Technical issues, system failures, or human errors also result in data loss.
 To avoid these, have proper backup and recovery mechanisms in place to minimize the impact of data loss.